 I am a keen fisherman, political blogger and I run one of the largest internet web sites on British Film – 'British Cinema Greats'.
 I take an avid interest in world history and politics and I am an unashamed supporter of the land and people of Israel.
 Over the last 15 years I had a very close connection with the Rev Chris Bower the founding Missioner of an Order called the 'Heart of St Patrick'.
 This Order seeks to make sense of the Gospel in a rapidly changing society on both sides of the Border.
 Chris was my Chaplain during my Mayoral term but very sadly died in October 2014.
 His like will not be seen again.

 Since being elected one of my ongoing projects has been to research and find solutions to the ongoing problem of Educational Underachievement in Northern Ireland.
 This in fact was a key theme of Mayoral term.

 I am married to Melanie and we had our first child Lucy Grace in April 2011 and we were then blessed by a son Samuel James in August 2013.
-We are expecting another baby in November 2015.
-We attend West Presbyterian Church and I help at the crèche, which some may say is not my skill area!
+Finally another son Zachary John came along in October 2015 and he is a real handful!
+We attend West Presbyterian Church and I help at the Junior Beginners with the 3 & 4 year olds, which some may say is not my skill area!